Britney Spears’ Boyfriend, Sam Asghari, Posts Sweet Tribute To Her As She Seeks Mental Health Treatment

-Britney Spears boyfriend Sam Asghari posted an adorable tribute video to her on his Instagram to celebrate International Kissing Day.
+Britney Spears’ boyfriend, Sam Asghari, posted an adorable tribute video to her on his Instagram to celebrate International Kissing Day.
 The post is a collection of clips of the couple being affectionate with each other and kissing.
 The two are known for sharing cute moments with each other on social media, so some portions of the video look very familiar, especially clips of them smooching while working out.

-Britney is currently checked into a mental health facility amidst her father Jamie Spears’ ongoing health crisis.
+Britney is currently checked into a mental health facility amid her father Jamie Spears’ ongoing health crisis.
 He was hospitalized in January and suffered a ruptured colon.
 The “Baby One More Time” singer has reportedly been overwhelmed by the situation and opted to go to the facility to seek the help of trained professionals.

 As The Inquisitr reported, Asghari previously has shown his support for her as she deals with this difficult situation.